Toolkit ShelfFind

 How do I calculate how much tile I need?

-Estimate the area in square feet, add a waste allowance, then divide by the area of one tile or by box coverage.
+Estimate the area in square feet or square meters, add a waste allowance, then divide by the area of one tile or by box coverage.

 How much extra tile should I buy?